Its-All-About-the-Journey/100daysofcode/source_code/day004/README.md

 # Description
 I already learned about askpython.com.
 I wonder how it's better or different than google?
+Not much else new here for me.
+I do think she made her rock paper scissor if statement into a monster.

 # Environment
 Using repl.it